• Skip to primary navigation

 Notes

 • COCONUT MILK: DO NOT use the Polar brand, it is all stabilizers and additives and not pure coconut milk, it will yield dense/gummy pancakes.
-I highly recommend the Thai Kitchen brand for best results.
-Also, the Sprouts brand "lite" coconut milk works great.
+I love the Sprouts brand "lite" coconut milk, it works great.
 Just make sure if the milk is separated and chunky, to blend it first before measuring.

 • ALMOND FLOUR: The key to these fluffy pancakes is also the texture.
 Almond flour brands vary greatly in how fine they are, this can affect how thick the batter turns out.
 As well, how fluffy your pancakes turn out.
 Make sure to use a superfine one for best results.